 To build lifelong healthy habits it is important to start early!
 The reality is that once you are an adult it is very difficult to change your habits.
 If you don’t believe me, look at the numbers.
-Even though during the last 50 years over 30,500 fitness centers have been built, the overweight and obesity rates have continued to skyrocket from 47% to 67% among adults.
+Even though there are over 37,000 fitness centers in the US, the overweight and obesity rates have skyrocketed from 47% to 67% among adults.
 Instead of training adults to change their habits, we need to teach our kids how to build healthy habits as EARLY as possible!

-As the owners of the Lean Teen Program, my wife and I are helping many kids and teens to build healthy habits and achieve their goals.
+As the Lean Teen Program we specialize in helping kids (ages 8-18) build healthy habits and achieve their goals.
 And even though we have the highest teen weight loss success rates in Charlotte, losing weight is not always easy.
 After many conversations with teens and parents struggling in this area, there are several weight loss myths that often hold people back from achieving success.
 The following are the 5 most common teen weight loss myths:

 Myth #1: You can Skip the Vegetables

-To have a balanced nutrition plan, it is essential that teens get used to eating more vegetables.
-Making a vegetable smoothie is a good alternative for teens that do not like their texture.
+To have a balanced nutrition plan, it is essential that kids learn to eat more vegetables during meal times and fill half of their plate with plenty of veggies and fruits.
+Making a veggie smoothie is a good alternative for teens that do not like their texture.
 However, completely skipping vegetables is out of the question since they are high in nutrients and low in calories.
-Click Here for 11 green smoothie recipes to help your teen eat more like a rabbit!
+Click Here for 14 smoothie recipes that sneakily add more veggies to your teen’s nutrition.

 Myth #2: Working Out is Always Fun

 When it comes down to exercising it is all about training teens to be consistent!
 According to Scarlette Johansson who is in the new Captain America movie, she got in shape for the role of the Black Widow doing “boring 5am workouts.”
-It wasn’t about the coolest workout fad, the latest gadget, or the latest exercise moves, it was about working out even when she did not want to.
+It wasn’t about the coolest workout fad or latest gadgets, it was about working out even when she did not want to.
+Likewise, Katherine (pictured above) earned her shirt for always giving it her best effort during her workouts!

 Myth #3: You Don’t Need to Lift Weights